First voyage of James Cook: Seventeen Seventy

 Cook continued northwards, charting along the coastline.
 He stopped at Bustard Bay (now known as Seventeen Seventy) at 8 o'clock on 23 May 1770 in five fathoms water on a sandy bottom at the south point of the Bay.
 Cook recounted that his clerk, Orton, had been molested while dead drunk that night, the perpetrators cutting off not only his clothes but also parts of his ears.
 Cook suspended and sent below the suspect Magra.
 On 24 May Cook and Banks and others went ashore.
 He sounded the channel (now known as Round Hill Creek) and found a freshwater stream, noting there was room for a few ships to safely anchor.
 He noted a great deal of smoke on the hills and inspected one of the closest group of 10 fires around which were scattered cockle shells and other evidence of Aboriginal occupation.

 Endeavour River

-A mishap occurred when Endeavour ran aground on a shoal of the Great Barrier Reef, on 11 June 1770.
+On 11 June 1770, Endeavour ran aground on a shoal of the Great Barrier Reef.
+The ship struck at high tide and the immediate problem was to get her off.
+All surplus weight, including the six guns, was jettisoned; the three operational pumps were continuously manned in 15 minute shifts.
+After 23 hours, having failed to get free on the previous high tide, she was hauled off with the anchors that had been set out.
+A sail was ed over the damaged part of the hull, reducing the leaks to something that could be controlled by just one pump.
+It was not until 16th June that Cook was able to get Endeavour into a river mouth that was suitable for careening the ship to make repairs.

 The ship was seriously damaged and his voyage was delayed almost seven weeks while repairs were carried out on the beach (near the docks of modern Cooktown, at the mouth of the Endeavour River).
-While there, Joseph Banks, Herman Spöring and Daniel Solander made their first major collections of Australian flora.

-The crew's encounters with the local Aboriginal people were mainly peaceable, although following a dispute over green turtles Cook ordered shots to be fired and one local was lightly wounded.
-From the group encountered here the name "kangaroo" entered the English language, coming from the local Guugu Yimidhirr word for a kind of grey kangaroo, gangurru (pronounced [ɡ̊aŋuru]).
+While there, Joseph Banks and Daniel Solander worked on their collections of Australian flora and fauna.
+The crew's encounters with the local Guugu Yimidhirr people were mainly peaceable, although following a dispute over green turtles Cook ordered shots to be fired and one local was lightly wounded.
+The word "kangaroo" entered the English language, from the Guugu Yimidhirr word for a kind of grey kangaroo, gangurru (pronounced [ɡ̊aŋuru]).